Blue Wave Voiceover blue wave logo

 Contact Us

-Feel free to cast directly from our roster by e-mailing any of our professional political voice talents.
-If you're not sure which voice is right for you, we'd be happy to provide free, no-obligation auditions from our roster.
-Simply e-mail your script and specs to casting@bluewavevoiceover.com with your timeline and we'll get MP3 auditions back to you right away.
-Or, fill out the form below and a member of our team will get back to you the same day.
+Feel free to cast directly from our roster by e-mailing any of our professional political voiceover actors.
+If you're unsure which voice is right for you; we'd be happy to provide free, no-obligation auditions from our roster.
+Simply e-mail your script and specs to casting@bluewavevoiceover.com with your timeline, and we'll get your MP3 auditions back to you immediately.
+Or, fill out the form below, and a team member will get back to you the same day.

-Max. file size: 768 MB.
+Max. file size: 128 MB.

 This field is for validation purposes and should be left unchanged.